ImperialCollegeLondon/dcw-splittingintowords/README.md

 Interview problem used in a Youtube tutorial) - splitting a sentence with no spaces up into words.  eg  "IamEricBidong" -> "I am Eric Bidong".

-Obviously, lower case -> upper case transitions are a useful heuristic, but could be at most only a part of the solution.
-I've chosen to ignore case entirely:-)
+Obviously, lower case -> upper case transitions are one possible useful heuristic, this is what Howard Brodale lept upon and coded up, but that could be at most only a part of the solution.
+However, I've chosen to ignore case entirely, doing all "is this string a word" lookups with lower-case strings:-)

-I tried various experiments first in Perl for convenience (directory perl-versions):
+To explore the problem space, I tried various experiments first in my favourite "executable pseudo-code" (Perl) for convenience (directory perl-versions):

-First I wrote "findwords1", a relatively simple algorithm that at each stages picks-the-longest-prefix-that-is-a-word-ignoring-case.
-This works pretty well in most cases - although of course the classic "loiteringwithintent" comes out as "loitering within tent".
+First I wrote "findwords1", a relatively simple algorithm that at each stages picks-the-longest-prefix-that-is-a-word (ignoring case).
+This works surprisingly well in many cases - although of course the classic "loiteringwithintent" comes out as "loitering within tent", as "within" is a longer word with "with".

-Note that the Linux /usr/share/dict/words contains every single letter a..z, and loads of ridiculous non-real two-letter words.
-I copied dict/words here, removed all single letters (EXCEPT A and I) and a dozen or so non-real two-letter "words" like "er": that's the "my-dict-words" file here.
+One problem: initially I used the Linux /usr/share/dict/words as the word list file, but I found that it contains every single letter a..z, upper and lower case, and also contains several ridiculous non-real two-letter words.
+This caused findwords1 to split "IamEricBidong" into "I am Eric B id on g" or some such nonsense.
+I explored min len restrictions, but of course 'I' and 'a' must be words, so forget that.
+Instead I copied dict/words here as "my-dict-words", and removed all single letter entries (EXCEPT A and I) and also removed a dozen or so two-letter "words" like "er" and "li".

 Specify a different word list file via:

 "./findwords1 -w ../my-dict-words SENTENCE"

 Also, I gave findwords1 the ability to take any additional arguments (after the sentence) as extra words to add to the dictionary.
-For example: tragically "Bidong" is not a word in Linux's dict/words.
+For example: it happens that tragically "Bidong" is not a word in Linux's dict/words.
 So:

 ./findwords1 -w ../my-dict-words IamEricBidong

-fails whereas
+fails completely, whereas

 ./findwords1 -w ../my-dict-words IamEricBidong bidong

-succeeds (because the last "bidong" is the extra word).
+succeeds (because the last "bidong" is the extra word, case doesn't matter).

 Second, I wrote "findwords2", an extended version which adds an element of backtracking, in case picking the longest prefix earlier leads to no